Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Interior, St Ursula Roman Catholic Church, Sibiu, Romania

-The St. Ursula Church is not one of the Sibiu top attractions, but still well-worth a visit if you have the time.
+The St. Ursula Church is well-worth a visit if you have the time.
 Part of the former Ursulines Convent, the Baroque church is well preserved and rich in history.

 #14 Seek out Dinosaurs at the Natural History Museum